 Marketing is more than making a brochure, advertising on social media or building a new website.
 While these activities are part the marketing process, there is much more that needs to be considered before spending your valuable time, money and effort trying to get new customers.

 The top 10 primary marketing systems make a solid plan to fast track converting new leads to buyers, keeping existing customers and ultimately earning more money.

 #1 – Design and commit to your brand

 When a consumer buys a product or a service, they have a mental picture of what that purchase will do and how it will improve their business or their life.

-It only takes a split second for these consumers to make a judgement about you and your company.
-All things are considered, including first impressions, previous experiences, the way your business looks, the tone you use to answer your phone or e-mails and the energy in the environment.
+It only takes a split second for these consumers to make a judgment about you and your company.
+Every thing is considered, including first impressions, previous experiences, the way your business looks, the tone you use to answer your phone or e-mails and the energy in the environment.
 More than a clever logo your brand is the experience consumers have of doing business with you.

-Think of your email signature, how clean your vehicles are used for business, your uniform if you have one.
-All things that help people recognize and have a good feeling about you and your company.
+Think of your email signature, or how clean your company vehicles are, or your uniform if you have one.
+These are all things that help people recognize and have a good feeling about you and your company.

 #2 – Define your product